ericoporto/ags-manual-wiki/DrawingSurface.md

     DrawingSurface.DrawPixel(int x, int y)

-Draws a single pixel onto the surface at (X,Y) in the current colour.
+Draws a single pixel onto the surface at (X,Y) in the current color.
 The pixel thickness respects the [UseHighResCoordinates](DrawingSurface#drawingsurfaceusehighrescoordinates) property.